Sleepypiggi/Work_Notes/docs/1_PRODUCTS/4_UNIVERSAL_LIFE.md

 ### **Target Premium**

-Since there are no premium requirements, policyholders have a high chance of under-paying the policy, causing it to lapse earlier than expected.
+Since there are no premium requirements, policyholders have a high chance of under-paying the policy, causing it to **lapse earlier** than expected.

-However, because there are no premium requirements, insureds are **more likely to lapse** their policies as they may end up paying too little or not at all.
-Insurers attempt to minimize this by providing a **target premium** that the insured should aim to pay each period to keep the policy adequately funded.

-> This target premium is also often the *maximum* premium that agents can earn the standard commission rate.
-Premiums paid in **excess of the target** earn lesser commissions.
-This incentivises agents to recommend the insured to pay *at least* the target premium.
-However, this method has **limited effectiveness** as the decision ultimately sits with the insured.
+Thus, the insurer usually recommends a premium amount that *SHOULD* keep the policy in-force for a specified number of years.
+There is **no guarantee** that the policy will, because of the uncertainty in the crediting rate.

 !!!
 Warning

+    UL is often marketed as a “whole life” product.
+However, this is misleading because there is no guarantee that the policy will remain in-force for that duration.

+    This is contrary to other products where payment of the premium guarantees the coverage.
+Consumers who pay the target premium consistently might see their policy lapse and “cheated” by the insurance company as a result.

+### **No Lapse Guarantee**

+### **Premium Financing**